-Jeff is a Wealth Advisor based in the Richmond, VA office of The Colony Group.
-He utilizes a goals based planning approach emphasizing tax efficiency, cash flow management, risk mitigation, philanthropic planning, and investment management.
+Jeff is a Senior Wealth Advisor based in the Richmond, VA office of The Colony Group.
+He utilizes a goals-based planning approach emphasizing tax efficiency, cash flow management, risk mitigation, philanthropic planning, and investment management.
 Jeff is a CERTIFIED FINANCIAL PLANNER™ practitioner and a Chartered Life Underwriter®.

 Jeff graduated, magna cum laude, from the Pamplin College of Business at Virginia Tech, where he earned his Bachelor of Science in Finance.
 Jeff earned his Certificate in Financial Planning from The College for Financial Planning.
 In his spare time, Jeff enjoys spending time with his wife and 2 children, as well as spending time with friends on the golf course.

 Five Star Professional criteria: Credentialed as an IAR, FINRA-registered rep, a CPA, or a licensed attorney; at least five years in the financial services industry; favorable regulatory and complaint history review; meeting firm’s review standards; accepting new clients; one and five-year retention rates; assets administered; number of households served; and education and professional designations.
 Advisors awarded: nine Wealth Advisors for 2015; nineteen Wealth Advisors for 2016; twenty-two Wealth Advisors for 2017; and twenty-two Wealth Advisors for 2018, 2019, and twenty Wealth Advisors in 2020.